 A Deep Domain Analysis for Decision Makers

 It’s just an overview of research in blockchain for telecom solutions.
-The detailed analysis for this domain have the answers to the following questions:
+The detailed analysis for this domain has the answers to the following questions:

 - How is our research benchmarked against other players?